Halesowen College of Further Education: History

 Founded in 1982, it replaced a former small further education college.
 It was created as a tertiary college following the Metropolitan Borough of Dudley's reorganisation of post-16 studies.

 From 1985 to 2003, the Walton Campus (previously Walton Girls School) was part of Halesowen College.

 The college was founded in 1966 and on its completion consisted of one large building – which was later designated as Block 0 following the construction of more buildings.

 Its current principal is Jacquie Carman.

 Four more buildings (Block 1, Block 2, Block 3 and Block 4) were built in 1982 when the college underwent the most significant transformation in its history as part of a reorganisation of education in Halesowen, which saw sixth form facilities withdrawn from secondary schools as well as compulsory education being reorganised to traditional infant, junior and secondary schools from the three-tier system that had been introduced 10 years earlier.
 This was a landmark change in education in the Dudley borough, sparking a similar reorganisation in the rest of the borough within a decade.

 In September 1985, the college further expanded when it took over the former Walton Girls School in Highfield Lane as a campus.

 Block 5 was opened in 1997 to accommodate a new library and learning centre.
 Block 6 (Sports Studies) and Block 7 (ICT and Performing Arts) were opened in late spring of 2003 to replace the facilities at the Walton Campus, which was sold off to make way for a housing estate.
 The new building was officially opened on 22 September 2003 by Charles Clarke, the education minister.

 Halesowen College purchased Shenstone House office block, on Dudley Road, in the summer of 2005 and converted into a Health and Beauty academy.

+In 2024 they purchased office blocks at the nearby Trinity Point to service digital technologies and media courses.